-With the more detailed description below, we especially try to respond to the challenges formulated in the INNOVATION UNION
+With the more detailed description below, we especially try to respond to the challenges formulated in the innovation union

-Firstly, the project OFFERS INNOVATIVE SOLUTIONS that are required to improve the competitiveness of the Europe in aeronautics, one of the demands of the INNOVATION UNION
+Firstly, the project offers innovative solutions that are required to improve the competitiveness of the Europe in aeronautics, one of the demands of the innovation union.

-The FLOOR STRUCTURE SENSOR recently implemented most probably represents the first structural damage sensor in an operational airliner that approaches commercialisation.
-It is also innovative because of the Dack to basics approach, e.g. the detection of corrosive liquids is performed by a so-called percolation sensor, and its components could in principle be bought in a do-it-yourself store.
+- The floor structure sensor recently implemented most probably represents the first structural damage sensor in an operational airliner that approaches commercialisation.
+It is also innovative because of the back to basics approach, e.g. the detection of corrosive liquids is performed by a so-called percolation sensor, and its components could in principle be bought in a do-it-yourself store.
 Moreover, no electronics is required during flight lowering weight and certification efforts.
-Nevertheless, the estimated benefits for cost efficiency and safety are considerable.
+Nevertheless, the estimated benefits for cost efficiency and safety are considerable. - The crack detection in slat tracks by painted crack gauges is innovative because the intention is finally just to paint the sensor using a conducting primer during production leading to smart coatings.
+Reading out of the sensor signal is in principal possible by a simple multimetre ? thus, also here, an innovative back-to-basics approach was followed.

-- The crack detection in slat tracks by painted crack gauges is innovative because the intention is finally just to paint the sensor using a conducting primer during production leading to SMART COATINGS.
-Reading out of the sensor signal is in principal possible by a simple multimeter 2 thus, also here, an innovative 2 back to basics2 approach was followed. - The ON-LINE IMPACT DETECTION by optical fibres in composites is innovative because maintenance relies on scheduled inspections determined by e.g. the number of flight hours.
-Online-impact detection using single mode fibres would give the maintenance the chance to perform a non-destructive material test according to a real recorded incident.
+- The online impact detection by optical fibres in composites is innovative because maintenance relies on scheduled inspections determined by the number of flight hours, for example.
+Online impact detection using single mode fibres would give the maintenance the chance to perform a non-destructive material test according to a real recorded incident.
 In turn, scheduled inspections could also be reduced.
-It is e.g. possible that during scheduled inspections now, impacts are overlooked because the skin of the composite material is usually barely affected, even when serious core damage is present. - The electro-corrosion monitoring using tape-sensors is innovative because it uses newly designed sensors that do not always require online monitoring and where the implementation threshold is low. - The application of TIME-OF-FLIGHT and NON-LINEAR ULTRASONIC methods is innovative because diverse disadvantages related to traditional linear ultrasonics can be avoided, such as limited accuracy, dependency on contamination of surfaces. - The application of PSEUDO-DEFECTS is innovative because it saves development time when the feasibility of detecting defects in real full-scale parts does not require the destruction of the part. - The application of ARRAY TRANDUCERS, especially manufactures as comb transducers or by air coupled electrets microphones is innovative because it enables fine-tuning of ultrasonic plate waves and improved defect localisation.
+It is possible, for example, that during scheduled inspections now, impacts are overlooked because the skin of the composite material is usually barely affected, even when serious core damage is present. - The electro-corrosion monitoring using tape-sensors is innovative because it uses newly designed sensors that do not always require online monitoring and where the implementation threshold is low. - The application of TOF and non-linear ultrasonic methods is innovative because diverse disadvantages related to traditional linear ultrasonics can be avoided, such as limited accuracy, dependency on contamination of surfaces. - The application of pseudo-defects is innovative because it saves development time when the feasibility of detecting defects in real full-scale parts does not require the destruction of the part. - The application of array transducers, especially manufactures as comb transducers or by air coupled electrets microphones is innovative because it enables fine-tuning of ultrasonic plate waves and improved defect localisation.

-The project also potentially offers solutions to the challenges described in the INNOVATION UNION, such as CLEAN AND SMART MOBILITY, CLIMATE CHANGE and ENERGY CHALLENGES and reducing GREENHOUSE GASES
+The project also potentially offers solutions to the challenges described in the innovation union, such as clean and smart mobility, climate change and energy challenges and reducing greenhouse gases.